fumieval/clap4shell/README.md

 Notes
 ----

-I intentionally didn't use `clap::App::from_yaml` because the YAML representation tend to be redundant, and hard to diagnose panics.
+I intentionally avoided using `clap::App::from_yaml` because the YAML representation tend to be redundant, and hard to diagnose panics.
+Also, the YAML interface is being deprecated: https://github.com/clap-rs/clap/issues/3087